Print this out now so you’ll have it handy in case of a power outage in the future!

 Call Tillamook PUD’s 24-hour operations center at 503.842.2122 or 1.800.842.2122 to report the location and circumstances of an outage.
 During large outages the line may be busy due to the large volume of callers.
 Please continue to call until you get through.

-Make sure to keep a battery-powered radio handy.
-Tillamook PUD does their best to keep you informed of power outage updates by broadcasting the information on KTIL 95.9 FM and KTIL 1590 AM.
+Tillamook PUD does our best to keep you informed of power outage updates by sending Nixle alerts and posting information to our website and social media outlets.

 Why the Power Goes Out